-1. Trim ends from pineapple, then stand it on one end and cut off peel.
+1. Soak skewers in water 30 minutes.
+Meanwhile, trim ends from pineapple, then stand it upright and cut off peel.
 Quarter pineapple lengthwise and cut out core.
 Reserve half the pineapple for another use.
-Cut each remaining quarter into 4 lengthwise slices, then cut each slice in half to make 16 thin wedges.
+Cut each remaining quarter into 4 lengthwise slices, then cut each slice in half crosswise to make 16 thin wedges.
 Skewer each lengthwise.

-3. Prepare a gas or charcoal grill for high heat (450° to 550°; you can hold your hand 5 in. above cooking grate only 2 to 4 seconds).
+3. Heat a grill to high (450° to 550°).
 Using a pastry brush, coat pineapple pieces with caramel sauce.
 Grill just until marks appear, then turn to mark other side, 4 to 5 minutes total.
-Put skewers on a platter, sprinkle with toasted coconut, and serve with remaining caramel sauce.
+Put skewers on a platter, sprinkle with toasted coconut, and serve with remaining caramel sauce for dunking.

 You will need 16 wooden skewers for this recipe (soak in water 30 minutes).